zacanger/niddesa/text/generated-translations/mahaniddesa/10-sinhala-amazon.md

-On the prophecy about the predisculation of the scurvy, Stories of the Liberation Philosophy of Liberation A Satipatthana Tales Main stories straight foot stories Indiya stories power stories Bojtingstory story path stories The stories tell Nirvana stories.
+On the prophecy about the predisculation of the scurvy, Stories of the Liberation Philosophy of Liberation A Satipatthana Tales Main stories straight foot stories Indiya stories power stories Bojtingstory story path stories The stories tell Nibbana stories.
 Protected Protections of Hikmunu from Word Sentence was made.
 MuniThe monahe tells the Gness.
 Any signal Pajana names ((3-4) (iii) should be used from where any pledges go) Amoha Names Vedi Dhammaruwara Samaratthththi Beyond Vedi Cravsha Network